 - ensuring that students have sufficient opportunities to achieve those outcomes,

 - systematically gathering, analyzing and interpreting evidence to determine how well students have matched those expectations,

-- and using the resulting information to understand and improve student learning (Suskie, L., 2009, p.4).
+- Using the resulting information to understand and improve student learning (Suskie, L., 2009, p.4).

-Assurance of Learning: Refers to processes for demonstrating that students achieve learning expectations for the programs in which they participate (Association to Advance Collegiate Schools of Business, AACSB, p.
+Assurance of Learning: Processes for demonstrating that students achieve learning expectations for the programs in which they participate (Association to Advance Collegiate Schools of Business, AACSB, p.
 32-33).

-Bloom’s Taxonomy of Learning Domains: Is a hierarchical ordering of learning objectives by complexity and specificity to promote higher levels of learning.
+Bloom’s Taxonomy of Learning Domains: Hierarchical ordering of learning objectives by complexity and specificity to promote higher levels of learning.

 Case Study: An intensive, detailed description and analysis of a single project, program, or instructional material in the context of its environment (Westat, J. 2002).